Lorna Slater: Early political career

-Slater became politically involved during the run-up to the 2014 Scottish independence referendum, where she campaigned in favour of Scottish independence.
+Slater became politically involved following the 2014 Scottish independence referendum, where she campaigned in favour of Scottish independence and subsequently joined the Scottish Greens.
+Slater has campaigned for the removal of the British Monarchy and for an Independent Scotland to be a Democratic Republic.

 Slater has been an election candidate for the Scottish Greens several times.
 At the 2016 Scottish Parliament election, the party named her third on the Lothian list, while in 2017 general election, she was one of only three candidates fielded by the Scottish Greens, standing for Edinburgh North and Leith.

 In April 2019, in a City of Edinburgh Council by-election for the Leith Walk ward, she took a 25.5 per cent share of first preference votes, finishing second.
 She was co-convener of the Scottish Greens Operations Committee when she was named second on the list of the party's candidates for the 2019 European Parliament election.

-Also in 2019, Slater came third in the selection for the Green Party's Lothian list.
-Alison Johnstone won 191 first votes, Andy Wightman 133 votes and Slater 36 votes.